MicrosoftDocs/learn/learn-pr/language/dotnet-debug-visual-studio-azure-web-apps/includes/3-deploy-the-app-to-azure.md

 Next you need to deploy the app to Azure so others can use it to browse repositories.
 You can deploy the app using the steps below.

-1) Right click on the the project node in the solution explorer, and then select **Publish**.
+1) Right click on the project node in the solution explorer, and then select **Publish**.

     :::image type="content" source="../media/visual-studio-remote-debug-publish.png" alt-text="A screenshot of the publishing option in Visual Studio.":::